Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

       A new directory matching your `--system-name` argument will now exist in your working directory.

-      These warnings from `csi config init` for issues in `hmn_connections.json` can be ignored.
+      > **Note:** These warnings from `csi config init` for issues in `hmn_connections.json` can be ignored.
+      >
-      * The node with the external connection (`ncn-m001`) will have a warning similar to this because its BMC is connected to the site and not the HMN like the other management NCNs.
+      > * The node with the external connection (`ncn-m001`) will have a warning similar to this because its BMC is connected to the site and not the HMN like the other
+      >   management NCNs.
 It can be ignored.

-         ```
+      >
+      >    ```text
-         "Couldn't find switch port for NCN: x3000c0s1b0"
+      >    "Couldn't find switch port for NCN: x3000c0s1b0"
-         ```
+      >    ```
+      >

-      * An unexpected component may have this message.
-If this component is an application node with an unusual prefix, it should be added to the `application_node_config.yaml` file.
+      > * An unexpected component may have this message.
+If this component is an application node with an unusual prefix, it should be added to the `application_node_config.yaml`
+      >   file.
 Then rerun `csi config init`.
-See the procedure to [Create Application Node Config YAML](create_application_node_config_yaml.md)
+See the procedure to [Create Application Node Config YAML](create_application_node_config_yaml.md).
+      >

-         ```json
+      >    ```json
-         {"level":"warn","ts":1610405168.8705149,"msg":"Found unknown source prefix!
+      >    {"level":"warn","ts":1610405168.8705149,"msg":"Found unknown source prefix!
 If this is expected to be an Application node, please update application_node_config.yaml","row":
-         {"Source":"gateway01","SourceRack":"x3000","SourceLocation":"u33","DestinationRack":"x3002","DestinationLocation":"u48","DestinationPort":"j29"}}
+      >    {"Source":"gateway01","SourceRack":"x3000","SourceLocation":"u33","DestinationRack":"x3002","DestinationLocation":"u48","DestinationPort":"j29"}}
-         ```
+      >    ```
+      >

-      * If a cooling door is found in `hmn_connections.json`, there may be a message like the following.
+      > * If a cooling door is found in `hmn_connections.json`, there may be a message like the following.
 It can be safely ignored.
+      >

-         ```json
+      >    ```json
-         {"level":"warn","ts":1612552159.2962296,"msg":"Cooling door found, but xname does not yet exist for cooling doors!","row":
+      >    {"level":"warn","ts":1612552159.2962296,"msg":"Cooling door found, but xname does not yet exist for cooling doors!","row":
-         {"Source":"x3000door-Motiv","SourceRack":"x3000","SourceLocation":" ","DestinationRack":"x3000","DestinationLocation":"u36","DestinationPort":"j27"}}
+      >    {"Source":"x3000door-Motiv","SourceRack":"x3000","SourceLocation":" ","DestinationRack":"x3000","DestinationLocation":"u36","DestinationPort":"j27"}}
-         ```
+      >    ```

    1. Skip the next step and continue with the [CSI Workarounds](#csi-workarounds).